 Birth control will only work if it is used properly.
 There are many different types of birth control and a health care provider can help find one that best suits you and your lifestyle.

 Renfrew County and District Health Unit may be able to help with the cost of your birth control by providing you with a coupon for your pharmacy.
-Visit a Sexual Health Clinic or a Student Health Centre for more information.
+Visit the Sexual Health Clinic page for more information.

 Emergency contraceptive pills must be taken as soon as possible after unprotected sex and are most effective if taken within three days.
 These pills are available by speaking to the pharmacist at your local drug store.